-In 2017 to 2018, 5.15% of the council's total gross expenditure was spent on support services, which is less than the 2016 to 2017 figure of 5.55%, and more than the 2017 to 2018 Scottish average of 4.45%.
+In 2017/18, 5.15% of the council's total gross expenditure was spent on support services, which is less than the 2016/17 figure of 5.55%, and more than the 2017/18 Scottish average of 4.45%.

 The percentage of total Council spend directed towards Support Services has dropped this year supporting the Council's desire to prioritise funding for frontline services wherever possible.